-This report summarizes results from feedback provided through the IDEA Feedback for Administrators survey.
+This report summarizes results from feedback provided through the 360° Leadership Analytics Assessment for Administrators survey.
 Insight into your strengths and possible areas for improvement can guide your leadership development.
 The value of the feedback will be greatly enhanced if you set aside specific time for careful review and reflection and, if possible, have follow-up conversations with a trusted colleague.

 Up to 4 subgroups of respondents may be included in this report.
 The Respondent Information table provides important information regarding survey participation.
 Throughout this report you will have the ability to drill down to review how each subgroup responded to the survey items when such subgroups are included.